Can I get life insurance if I participate in a dangerous sport?

 How will the risk be assessed if I participate in a dangerous pursuit?

-Insurance companies assess an individual risk by considering a number of factors.
+Insurance companies assess individuals based on risk and consider a number of factors, including:

 - What hazardous pursuit you engage in